 13. Review your investments on a periodic basis

 Don’t look at your investment accounts every day because that can be counterproductive.
 If you’re hanging on every tick in the stock market you’ll drive yourself crazy and make short term decisions.
-But it helps to look at your balances and performance on a quarterly or semi-annual basis to make sure things are going according to plan.
+But it helps to look at your balances and performance quarterly or semi-annually to ensure things are going according to plan.
 This helps with your periodic review of your goals.
 Make sure to aggregate all of your accounts together in one place for a broad overview of all of your assets.

 14. Don’t ever buy a product that makes a promise for an exact return number per year

 We’ve all had people tell us about the can’t-miss investment opportunity that their advisor got them into.
 They tell you they can get 10% a year and never lose money.
 Or they were promised 8% a year and they’ll never have to touch the principle balance.
-My first question when I hear about these “investments” is what are the fees you are paying?
+When I hear about these “investments” is what are the fees you are paying?
 And is it even possible to take out from your principal balance?
 Be very suspect when someone makes you a precise investment promise.
-More than likely they’ll end up rich on your fees and you won’t know what your limitations are on the investment until you really need the money.
-If they can really guarantee you that return why would they share this strategy with you?
+They’ll likely end up rich on your fees and you won’t know what your limitations are on the investment until you really need the money.
+Why would they share this strategy with you if they can guarantee that return?
 Sometimes knowing what not to do is half the battle.